 The Campus-Based MAT degree is a cohort model where you will advance with the same group of students throughout your course of study.
 This program option requires four terms covering 56 credits of campus-based classes and an Action Research Project for completion of your master’s program.

-The Online MAT degree is a hybrid course option that can be completed with 56 credits over one and half years of study and an Action Research Project.
+The Online MAT degree is a hybrid course option that can be completed with 56 credits over either 6 or 7 terms of study depending on your cohort, and an Action Research Project.
 You will complete coursework in a cohort of students who track along with you the entire way.
 They will be your partners on projects and the beginning of your new network of teaching associates when you obtain your teaching license.